datastackacademy/data-engineering-101/README.md

 ## Let's Get Started!

-Head to [week 1, episode 1](./ep1/README.md) to start learning the basics of the Python programming language.
+Head to the [week 1 README](./week_1/README.md) to start learning the basics of the Python programming language.